duckietown/book-opmanual-duckiebot/src/setup/setup_dashboard/index.md

 (duckiebot-dashboard-setup)=
-# Operation - Set up the dashboard
+# Setup - Duckiebot Dashboard

 This section shows how to install the Duckietown Dashboard on the Duckiebot.